Louis Taylor: Professional Fighters League

-Taylor faced Anderson Goncalves at PFL 3 in Washington D.C. on July 5, 2018.
+Taylor faced Anderson Goncalves at PFL 3 in Washington, D.C., on July 5, 2018.
 He won the fight via TKO in the third round.

 In the fall of 2018, Taylor entered the PFL Middleweight tournament.
 At PFL 10 on October 20, 2018, he defeated Rex Harris by unanimous decision in the quarterfinal round.
 He then fought John Howard to a technical draw in the semifinal round; Taylor advanced to the finals by having won the first round.
-Taylor faced Abuspiyan Magomedov in the finals at PFL 11 on December 31, 2018.
+Taylor faced Abusupiyan Magomedov in the finals at PFL 11 on December 31, 2018.
 He won the fight via knockout just 33 seconds into the first round, winning the PFL Middleweight Championship and earning the $1 million cash prize.

 For the second season of PFL, Taylor was expected to drop down to welterweight and face Chris Curtis on May 9, 2019.
 However just a week before the second season's start, Taylor announced that he had withdrawn from the tournament.